darinz/DL/10_Advanced_Architectures/02_gat.md

         h_prime = torch.matmul(attention, Wh)  # Weighted sum
         return F.elu(h_prime)
 ```
+> **Code Walkthrough:**
+> - The layer first transforms node features with a linear layer.
+> - It computes attention scores for all pairs of nodes, but only uses scores for actual edges (masking non-edges).
+> - Attention scores are normalized with softmax.
+> - Each node's new features are a weighted sum of its neighbors' features, with weights given by attention.
+> - The final output uses an ELU activation for nonlinearity.

 *This layer computes attention scores for each edge, normalizes them, and aggregates neighbor features accordingly.*

 ### Usage Example